-- 226. While there might be significant differences in LGD estimation methods across institutions and across portfolios, a common set of risk drivers that institutions should take into account in the estimation process can be identified (see Annex VII, Part 4, Paragraph 49).
-These drivers can be grouped in five categories: - 1.
-Transaction-related, including facility type, collateral, guarantees from third parties, seniority, time in default, seasoning, Loan to Value (LTV), and recovery procedures; - 2.
+- 1. Transaction-related, including facility type, collateral, guarantees from third parties, seniority, time in default, seasoning, Loan-to-Value (LTV), and recovery procedures; - 2.
 Borrower-related, including borrower size (as it relates to transaction characteristics), exposure size, firm-specific capital structure (as it relates to the firm's ability to satisfy the claims of its creditors in the event that it defaults), geographic region, industrial sector, and line of business; - 3.
-Institution-related, including internal organisation and internal governance, relevant events such as mergers, and specific entities within the group dedicated to recoveries such as 'bad credit institutions': - 4.
+Institution-related, including internal organisation and internal governance, relevant events such as mergers, and specific entities within the group dedicated to recoveries such as 'bad credit institutions'; - 4.
 External, including interest rates and legal framework (and, as a consequence, the length of the recovery process); and - 5.
-Other risk factors. - 227.
-This list is neither prescriptive nor comprehensive, and cannot reflect the specific features of the business of individual institutions or the environment in which they operate.
+Other risk factors. - 274.
 Each institution is responsible for identifying and investigating additional risk drivers that are relevant to its specific circumstances.
 Institutions should collect data on what they consider to be the main drivers of loss for a given group of facilities, and should include the most material drivers in their LGD estimation process.
 The institution's judgements as to which risk drivers are most material should be appropriately documented and should be discussed with supervisors.